-Cattle are an asset to small and minor farmers, who supplement their farm revenue through the milk they generate.
-The Indian cattle species are known for their toughness and immunity towards tropical diseases.
-They are therefore in great demand, internationally.
-Extra endeavours are being taken to improve cattle breed, primarily for yielding more milk.
-Embryo transfer technology is now being applied in an extensive way.
-Artificial insemination centres have been established all over the country.
-With 205 million cattle India alone accounts for 1/6th of the world's total cattle population.
-And 84 million buffaloes in India constitute 55% of the world's total number of buffaloes, as per the 1992 animal census.
-In 1951, their figure was 155 million cattle and 43 million buffaloes.
-Milk production was 17 million tonnes in 1950.
-It had risen to 71 million tonnes by 1997.
-India stands 2nd in the world, next only to the U.S.A.
-Within a short period of time, it will overtake U.S.A. in milk production.
+Cattle are domesticated hoofed animals.
+They are assets to small and minor farmers.
+Cattle help farmers to earn farm revenue through the milk they generate.
+Indian cattle species (like cows, bulls and oxen) are known for their toughness and immunity towards tropical diseases.
+Cows and buffaloes provide milk.
+Cattle are in great demand, internationally which have encouraged steps to improve cattle breed.
+For yielding more milk, embryo transfer technology is being applied in an extensive way.
+Also, artificial insemination centers have been established all over the country.
+In 1951, there were about 155 million cattle and 43 million buffaloes in India.
+With about 205 million cattle, India alone accounts for one sixth of the world's total cattle population.
+With about 84 million buffaloes, India accounts for about 55 percent of the world's total number of buffaloes, as per the 1992 animal census.
+In 1950, milk production was about 17 million tones, which increased to 71 million tonnes by 1997.
+India ranks second in the world in milk production, next to U.S.A.

-Known as "poor man's cow", goats are more plentiful in India, particularly in Bihar, Rajasthan and Madhya Pradesh.
-They account for 1/6th of the world's total count.
+Goats, also known as a ‘poor man's cow’ are found in abundance in India.
+More specifically, they are found in Bihar, Rajasthan and Madhya Pradesh.
+They account for one sixth of the world's total goat count.

-Though of old interest, poultry has lately acquired respectable importance, both in farmer`s economy and in the Indian diet, both of which have stayed underprivileged for long.
-Yearly production of eggs was less than two billion in 1950-51.
-It had risen to 28 billion by 1996-97.
-Broiler production, virtually unknown till 1961, had risen to 80 million birds during 1986-87.
-Duck are also now bred on an enormous scale.
-The yearly production of meat of various species has traversed the one million tonne mark.
-Its export had earned Rs.
-1925 crores of rupees in 1996-97.
+Apart from animals, birds are also raised for their products.
+Poultry involves raising and management of domesticated birds.
+It has acquired importance in farm economy and in the Indian diet.
+Yearly production of eggs was less than two billion in 1950-1951.
+It increased to 28 billion by 1996-1997.
+Broiler production, which was virtually unknown till 1961 increased to 80 million birds during 1986-1987.
+Ducks are also bred on an enormous scale.
+The yearly production of meat obtained from various species has crossed the one million tonne mark.
+Aquaculture or farming of aquatic organisms is also prevalent in India.